memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified-i/README.md

 and finally in Chapter III we will see what happens if you dare to equate `x+y = y+x`.
 Interestingly, binders just "fall out for free" in Chapter II as a consequence of redundancies, so they do not come up in Chapter I.

+I intend to ignore e-matching and proof production, as they aren't really remarkable for slotted e-graphs -- but tedious.

 # Chapter I - From E-Graph to Slotted E-Graph
 First, what is an e-graph?
 An e-graph stores a bunch of terms and equations among them, by grouping equivalent terms into equivalence classes ("e-classes").